sp

 Tips about French Culture #4 :

-Heard of the Ugly American syndrome?
+Heard of the Ugly Tourist syndrome?

 Whatever your nationality, if you're in a foreign country like France, you need to bring your respect with you.
 Treat the locals kindly and with respect, and you'll be amazed at how well you'll be treated.